 EML graduates receive a master’s in leadership degree.

 Yes, it is accredited by the Association to Advance Collegiate Schools of Business (AACSB).

 No. Neither GMAT nor GRE scores are required for admission to the EML program.

 EML students represent a range of industries, experiences, and nationalities.
-Each EML cohort has an average of 15 years of work experience.
+Each EML cohort typically has an average of 16 years of work experience.
 Students include corporate and nonprofit leaders, entrepreneurs, military officers, doctors, and engineers.
-The typical cohort has an average age of 39.
+The typical cohort has an average age of 40.